transbioZI/BioMM/README.md

 2. Various biological stratification strategies.
 3. Prioritizing outcome-associated functional patterns.
 4. Personalized scoring based on biological stratified patterns.
-4. Possibility for an extension to learning models of interest.
+5. Possibility for an extension to learning models of interest.
-6. Parallel computing.

 ## Installation